theJaxon/CKAD/README.md

 # Troubleshooting commands
 kubectl describe <object> # Used to also view resource requests and limits

+# Use -C to render lines before and after the matched grep expression
+k describe <object> | grep <term> -C 5

 kubectl logs <pod-name>

 # Get logs of the previous pod instance (if one existed)